lammps/lammps/doc/src/Developer_parallel.rst

 Parallel algorithms
 -------------------

-LAMMPS is from ground up designed to be running in parallel using the MPI standard with distributed data via domain decomposition.
-The parallelization has to be efficient to enable good strong scaling (= good speedup for the same system) and good weak scaling (= the computational cost of enlarging the system is proportional to the system size).
-Additional parallelization using GPUs or OpenMP can then be applied within the sub-domain assigned to an MPI process.
+LAMMPS is designed to enable running simulations in parallel using the MPI parallel communication standard with distributed data via domain decomposition.
+The parallelization aims to be efficient result in good strong scaling (= good speedup for the same system) and good weak scaling (= the computational cost of enlarging the system is proportional to the system size).
+Additional parallelization using GPUs or OpenMP can also be applied within the sub-domain assigned to an MPI process.
 For clarity, most of the following illustrations show the 2d simulation case.
 The underlying algorithms in those cases, however, apply to both 2d and 3d cases equally well.

 .. note::